DA-Atharv/Movie_Rental_Analysis/README.md

 # Movie_Rental_Analysis
 ## Overview:
-The Movie Rental Analytics capstone project delves deep into the Sakila Dataset, offering a thorough exploration of the DVD rental store domain.
+The Movie Rental Analytics capstone project delves deep into the Sakila [Data](https://github.com/DA-Atharv/Movie_Rental_Analysis/tree/main/DATA), offering a thorough exploration of the DVD rental store domain.
 Through meticulous data analysis and visualization techniques, we uncover valuable insights into customer behavior, film inventory management, staff productivity, and revenue trends.
 Our goal is to equip rental store owners with actionable insights for strategic decision-making and operational excellence.
 By focusing on enhancing customer satisfaction and operational efficiency, our findings serve as a blueprint for informed business strategies and increased profitability, ultimately empowering rental store owners to achieve success in their ventures.

 ## Dashboard:
 ### Location Analysis Dashboard: